nrios4/rs3/README.md

-The rs3code.zip file contains the R code needed to reproduce all results in the paper titled "Randomized Smart Subset Selection for High-Dimensional Generalized Linear Models with False Positive Control."
+The rs3code_r1.zip file contains the R code needed to reproduce all results in the paper titled "Randomized Smart Subset Selection for High-Dimensional Generalized Linear Models with False Positive Control."

 *** Folder: Section 3 ***
 - SubsetSelectionSim.R: This is the R code used to run the simulations described in Section 3 of the main paper.
+- SubsectSelectionSim_half_binary_predictors.R: This is the R code used to run the simulations as described in Section 3.1 of the main paper.
 - Tables1and2.R: The R file reproduces Table 1 and Table 2 in the paper.
+- Tables3and4.R: This R file reproduces Table 3 and Table 4 in the paper.

 *** Folder: Section 4.1 ***
-- Table3.R: This R file reproduces Table 3 as it appears in the paper.
 - Trim32Analysis.R: This R file was used to analyze the Trim32 dataset.
+It reproduces Table 5 and the values used to construct Table 6.
 - trim32meanresults_v3.csv: This csv file contains the average metrics obtained from running Trim32Analysis.R.
 - trim32seresutls_v3.csv: This csv file contains the standard error of the average metrics obtained from running Trim32Analysis.R.

 *** Folder: Section 4.2 ***
-- GSE217352.R: Running this file will reproduce the analysis conducted in Section 4.2, as well as printing out Table 4.
+- GSE217352.R: Running this file will reproduce the analysis conducted in Section 4.2, as well as printing out Table 7.

 *** Folder: SimResults ***
 The csv files in this folder store the simulation results from Section 3.
 These files are read from other R files in the Section 3 and Supplementary folders to produce Table 1, Table 2, and Tables A1 to A4.